FITNESS

 Overtraining, in the context of strength training, is a physical, behavioral, and emotional condition that occurs when the volume and intensity of an individual's exercise exceed their recovery capacity.
 They stop making progress, and can even begin to lose strength and fitness.

 Symptoms of overtraining can range from constant fatigue and decreased performance to mood swings, disrupted sleep patterns, decreased immunity, and increased injury rates.
-Recognizing these signs early on is vital in preventing the potential negative impacts of overtraining.
+Recognizing these signs of overtraining early on is vital in preventing the potential negative impacts of overtraining.

 The Role of Rest and Recovery